Axis occupation of Greece

+The term Katochi in Greek means to possess or to have control over goods.
+It is used to refer to the occupation of Greece by Germany and the Axis Powers.
+This terminology reflects not only the military occupation but also the economic exploitation of Greece by Germany during that period.
+The use of "Katochi" underscores the notion of domination and control, highlighting how Greece was subjected to both military and financial subjugation under Axis occupation.

+Overview

-Fascist Italy had initially declared war and invaded Greece in October 1940, but the Hellenic Army managed to push back the invading forces into neighboring Albania, then an Italian protectorate.
+Fascist Italy had initially declared war and invaded Greece in October 1940, but had been pushed back by the Hellenic Army into neighbouring Albania, which at the time was an Italian protectorate.
 Nazi Germany intervened on its ally's behalf in southern Europe.
-While most of the Hellenic Army was dislocated on the Albanian front to fend off the relentless Italian counter-attacks, a rapid German Blitzkrieg campaign commenced in April 1941, and by June (with the conquest of Crete) Greece was defeated and occupied.
-The Greek government went into exile, and an Axis collaborationist puppet government was established in the country.
-Greece's territory was divided into occupation zones run by the Axis powers, with the Germans administering the most important regions of the country themselves, including Athens, Thessaloniki and the strategic Aegean Islands.
-Other regions of the country were given to Germany's partners, Italy and Bulgaria.
+While most of the Hellenic Army was located on the Albanian front lines to defend against Italian counter-attacks, a rapid German Blitzkrieg campaign took place from April to June 1941, resulting in Greece being defeated and occupied.
+The Greek government went into exile, and an Axis collaborationist government was established in its place.
+Greece's territory was divided into occupation zones run by the Axis powers, with the Nazi Germans administering the most important regions of the country themselves, including Athens, Thessaloniki and strategic Aegean Islands.
+Other regions of the country were run by Nazi Germany's partners, Italy and Bulgaria.

-The occupation ruined the Greek economy and brought terrible hardships to the Greek civilian population.
-Much of Greece was subjected to destruction of its industry (80% of which was destroyed), infrastructure (28% destroyed), ports, roads, railways and bridges (90%), forests and other natural resources (25%) and loss of civilian life (7–11% of its citizens).
-Over 40,000 civilians died in Athens alone from starvation, and tens of thousands more died from reprisals by Nazis and collaborators.
+The occupation destroyed the Greek economy and brought immense hardships to the Greek civilian population.
+Most of Greece's economic capacity was destroyed, including 80% of industry, 28% of infrastructure (ports, roads and railways), 90% of its bridges, and 25% of its forests and other natural resources.
+Along with the loss of economic capacity, an estimated 7–11% of Greece's civilian population died as a result of the occupation.
+In Athens, 40,000 civilians died from starvation a total of 300,000 in the whole of the country and tens of thousands more died from reprisals by Nazis and their collaborators.

 The Jewish population of Greece was nearly eradicated.
-Of its pre-war population of 75–77,000, only around 11–12,000 survived, either by joining the resistance or being hidden.
-Most of those who died were deported to Auschwitz, while those in Thrace, under Bulgarian occupation, were sent to Treblinka.
-The Italians did not deport Jews living in territory they controlled, but when the Germans took over, Jews living there were also deported.
+Of its pre-war population of 75–77,000, around 11–12,000 survived, often by joining the resistance or being hidden.
+Most of those who died were deported to Auschwitz, while those under Bulgarian occupation in Thrace were sent to Treblinka.
+The Italians did not deport Jews living in territory they controlled, but when the Germans took it over from them, Jews living there were also deported.